 Grief in response to a suicide can be particularly intense and difficult.
-It can raise many questions for family and friends.
+Suicide can raise many questions for family and friends.

 At a glance

-- Feelings of guilt, shame, anger, regret and blame are very common.
+- Feelings of guilt, shame, anger, regret and blame are common

-- It's important not to expect too much of yourself in the early stages.
+- It's important not to expect too much of yourself or people close to you in the early stages of grief

-- There is no wrong or right way to grieve and there is no specific timeline for grieving.
+- There’s no wrong or right way to grieve and there’s no specific timeline for grieving

-- Don't be afraid to ask for help; it can make a real difference to you and your family and friends.
+- Don't be afraid to ask for help, it can make a real difference to you and your loved ones

-Some of the experiences of bereavement following suicide might include:
+Some of the experiences of grief following suicide can include:

-- feelings of guilt and failure that it was not prevented
+- Feelings of guilt and failure that it wasn’t prevented

-- an unrelenting need to ask why, to try and make sense of and understand why it happened
+- Needing to try and make sense of the death and understand why it happened

-- anger towards the person who has suicided
+- Anger towards the person who has taken their life

-- personal diminishment, that is, experiencing the suicide as a reflection of the quality of the relationship with the person
+- Feeling diminished, as if the suicide was a reflection of the quality of your relationship with the person

-- a sense of shame and stigma, that other people will think negatively about you, your family as well as the person who died.
-Sometimes this can result in feeling alone and wanting to withdraw from others.
+- Worry that other people will think negatively about you or your family as well as the person who died.
+Sometimes this can result in feelings of isolation and wanting to withdraw from others.

 How can I support someone?

-Any grief can be difficult to respond to and discuss and the stigma still attached to suicide makes this even harder.
+Any grief can be difficult to respond to, and the stigma still attached to suicide makes this even harder.

-- an opportunity to tell their story, sometimes over and over again
+- An opportunity for them to tell their story (sometimes over and over again)

-- to be deeply listened to and heard
+- The opportunity to be deeply listened to and heard

-- to express their grief in their own way.
+- The space for them to express their grief in their own way.

 The content in this section was developed by Support After Suicide